 National GEM Consortium

-As part of the National Consortium of Graduate Degrees for Minorities in Engineering (GEM), doctoral students are provided a fellowship and resources for their successful matriculation.
-The GEM Fellowship is open to Penn Engineering doctoral students.
+The National Consortium of Graduate Degrees for Minorities in Engineering (GEM), provides fellowships for doctoral students.
+This GEM Fellowship program is open to Penn Engineering doctoral students.

 What is GEM?

-GEM is a network of leading corporations, government laboratories, top universities, and top research institutions that enables qualified students from underrepresented communities to pursue graduate education in applied science and engineering.
+GEM is a network of leading corporations, government laboratories, top universities, and top research institutions that enables qualified students to pursue graduate education in applied science and engineering.

-GEM recruits high-quality underrepresented students looking to pursue graduate degrees in applied science and engineering.
+GEM recruits motivated and talented students looking to pursue graduate degrees in applied science and engineering.

 - More than 1800 applicants for 2018 were screened and matched to employer needs.